localstack/docs/content/en/references/api-key.md

 ===============================================
 API key activation failed! 🔑❌

-The API key you provided in the `LOCALSTACK_API_KEY` environment variable '"foo..."(6)' could not beactivated against our licensing server.
+The API key you provided in the `LOCALSTACK_API_KEY` environment variable '"foo..."(6)' could not be activated against our licensing server.
 Server message: Unable to verify API key.

 Due to this error, Localstack has quit.
 LocalStack pro features can only be used with a valid license.